Tai folk religion

-The Tai folk religion, Satsana Phi or Ban Phi is the ancient native ethnic religion of Tai people still practiced by various Tai groups.
+The Tai folk religion, Tai folk beliefs, Satsana Phi (ສາສະໜາຜີ, ศาสนาผี; //sàːt.sa.nǎː.pʰǐː//) or Ban Phi (𑜈𑜃𑜫 𑜇𑜣), is the ancient native ethnic religion of the Tai people still practiced by various Tai groups.
 Tai folk religion was dominant among Tai people in Asia until the arrival of Hinduism and Buddhism.
 It is primarily based on worshipping deities called Phi, Khwan and Ancestors.

+In Thailand, the vernacular religion dissimilated into the mainstream Buddhism and Hinduism after their arrivals in the region.
+Sujit Wongthes, a leading author in Tai folk religion, termed the practice of Buddhism in Thailand as "Thai religion"; a mixture of Buddhism, Hinduism, and Tai folk religion.

 History

-In Lao Loum and Lao Lom intermixed with Buddhist beliefs traditionally and historically practiced by groups of ethnic Tai peoples.

-Tai folk religion originated in Yunnan province of China and is primarily based on ancestor veneration.
+In a study of Tai folk religion in Tai Ahom, Shrutashwinee Gogoi suggested that it was originated in Yunnan province of China and is primarily based on ancestor veneration.
 This practice of ancestor worship was borrowed from Confucianism.
 It is a syncretic mixture Buddhist and Tai folk practices with local traditional beliefs in mainland Southeast Asia.

+Thai historian and leading author in Tai Folk Religion, Sujit Wongthes, however, suggested that the religion is a vernacular belief system of spirit worship that has been practiced in the region around the Mekong for more than 3,000 years.

 Deities

 Tai folk religion is primarily based on deities such as Phi, Khwan, Dam (ancestors).

 Ancestors

-The Tai folk religion is primarily based on Ancestor veneration.
-For the followers, worshipping ancestors is very important, although each ethnic group has different practices and beliefs.
+The Tai folk religion is primarily based on ancestor veneration.
+Worshiping ancestors is very important for any follower, though each ethnic group has different specific practices and beliefs.
 The Tai Ahom called spirits Phi Dam, the Khmu call them hrooy, and the Lao Loum call them phi.
-The house spirit is particularly important, and spirits of wild places are to be avoided or barred from the village.